MicrosoftDocs/windows-itpro-docs/windows/client-management/declared-configuration-extensibility.md

 - MSFT_FileDirectoryConfiguration_ModifyInstance
 - MSFT_FileDirectoryConfiguration_DeleteInstance

-### Details on MSFT_FileDirectoryConfiguration_Invoke_GetTargetResource
+### About MSFT_FileDirectoryConfiguration_Invoke_GetTargetResource

-MSFT_FileDirectoryConfiguration_Invoke_GetTargetResource performs these steps to complete its task:
+MSFT_FileDirectoryConfiguration_Invoke_GetTargetResource function performs these steps to complete its task:

 1. Validate the input resource.
 1. Ensure the keys and required parameters are present.
-1. Create a resource instance that will be used as the output of the Get method.
-This instance is of type MSFT_FileDirectoryConfiguration which is derived from MI_Instance.
+1. Create a resource instance that is used as the output of the Get method.
+This instance is of type **MSFT_FileDirectoryConfiguration**, which is derived from **MI_Instance**.
 1. Create the output resource instance from the modified resource instance and return it to the MI client by calling these functions:

     - MSFT_FileDirectoryConfiguration_GetTargetResource_Construct